10 Steps to Cut Back On Drinking | The Jed Foundation

 By Peg Rosen

 Then, at some point, you realize things have changed.
-One or two drinks has turned into three or four.
+One or two drinks have turned into three or four.
 You’re throwing back a couple on weeknights to take the edge off.
 Those occasional weekend binges are becoming a regular thing.
 Drinking has become less of an occasional way to relax and more of a habit.

-Lots of people have been in exactly the same place, and many have found ways to cut back without quitting altogether.
+Lots of people have been in the same place, and many have found ways to cut back without quitting altogether.

 Cutting back on your own, though, isn’t realistic for everyone.

-If that’s not your situation, the following strategies can be super helpful—whether you just want to resist the pressure and temptation to drink or you want to regain control of how you use alcohol.
+If that’s not your situation, the following strategies can be super helpful — whether you just want to resist the pressure and temptation to drink or you want to regain control of how you use alcohol.

 Think About Why You Drink